Our Organisation

 - Richard Bergström, Sweden – Vice President European Affairs at IQVIA, previously Covid-19 Vaccine Coordinator for the Government of Sweden, former Director General of EFPIA

-- Matthias Gottwald, Germany – Independent consultant, previously Head of R&D Policy and Networking at Bayer
+- Matthias Gottwald, Germany, (Vice-Chair) – Independent consultant, previously Head of R&D Policy and Networking at Bayer

 EUPATI Secretariat